chazzofalf/picascii/Readme.md

 if `C:\\Users\\Liv\\Documents\\picascii\\.venv\\Scripts\\python.exe` (Knowing that the **Liv** is replaced with whatever your username is, of course.) shows up here then everything is correct so far.

-10. Just exit the python prompt by typing
+10. exit the Python prompt by typing

 ```Python
 exit()